 We’re joined in this mission by Intellectual Ventures Laboratory.
 Global Good inventions stem from the team of scientists and engineers at this multidisciplinary research facility.
 To learn more about their work, please visit the Intellectual Ventures Laboratory website.

 Meet Our Team

-Maurizio Vecchione is the Sr. Vice President of Global Good and Research at Intellectual Ventures (IV).
+Maurizio Vecchione is the Executive Vice President of Global Good and Research at Intellectual Ventures (IV).
 In this role, he oversees IV’s collaboration with Bill Gates to invent and deploy technology specifically focused on improving life in developing countries, as well as the Intellectual Ventures Laboratory and Institute for Disease Modeling.
 Mr. Vecchione most recently served as CEO of Arrogene, which is commercializing a new nanotechnology platform for cancer therapeutics and diagnostics, and as CEO of telemedicine pioneer CompuMed.

 Mr. Vecchione has nearly 30 years of experience in the technology sector.
 He has contributed to building nine start-ups and helped launch more than 50 commercial products, resulting in more than $1 billion in shareholder value.
 His work spans the software, internet, wireless and life sciences sectors, primarily in connection with technologies incubated by government and university R&D efforts.

 Mr. Vecchione is also involved in a number of non-profit initiatives, including as a co-founder and member of the board of ReefQuest.
 This global organization focuses on fostering marine environmental stewardship in children through citizen science.